100% Free • No Sign Up • UK Focused

 For employed workers, the salary calculator can estimate PAYE deductions from your gross pay and show how much may be left after Income Tax, National Insurance, pension contributions and student loan repayments.
 This makes it easier to compare job offers, understand the difference between gross and net pay, and work out how a salary increase could affect your monthly income.

 Our aim is to make UK tax information easier to read and easier to act on.
 Instead of hiding useful explanations behind complicated forms, SalaryHub combines simple calculators with plain-English guidance, tax year information and related guides.
-As the site grows, we will add more tools covering tax codes, payslip deductions, bonuses, contractor income, dividends, pension planning and historic take-home pay comparisons.
+As the site grows, we will add more tools and guides covering tax codes, payslip deductions, bonuses, contractor income, dividends, pension planning, salary sacrifice, tax reliefs and historic take-home pay comparisons.